 3. Smoking when the baby is in the womb can be fatal.
 The foetus is adversely impacted due to smoking, both active and passive.
 There are many diseases that can be contracted due to smoking in pregnancy.
 The baby born is also likely to weigh very less and have problems in the DNA.

 If you are a couple with infertility problems, there are numerous treatments you can go for like IVF, Surrogacy, adoption, etc. There are Surrogacy clinics in Gujarat, Maharashtra, Rajasthan, Madhya Pradesh, etc, in fact in all states across India.
-Although there are treatments for infertility, the question is ‘why to call for it in the first place’?
+Although there are treatments for infertility with the best IVF Center in India, the question is ‘why to call for it in the first place’?
 Even after knowing the ill effects of smoking, there are many men/ women who are planning a family but still indulge in smoking.
 The couples together should now pledge to quit smoking in order to give birth to a healthy child and experience the feeling of parenthood.

 - Fresh embryo transfer Vs FET - 18th May 2019